Akarsh3053/Space-theme_Portfolio/README.md

 ```bash
 npm install
 ```
-- Step 3: Once ready run the following command to launch the local server -
+- Step 3: Then run the following command to launch the local server -
 ```bash
 npm run dev
 ```